Late afterglows of GW/GRB 170817A: Discussion

 \section{Discussion}

-To generate a light curve consistent with observations we assumed a density profile for the ISM/circumburst matter, see Fig. \ref {fig:n0}-a.
-It evolves with the distance from central object according to a power-law with index $\kappa$ (see Table \ref{tab:paramdef}).
+To generate a light curve consistent with observations we assumed a density profile for the ISM/circumburst material.
+An example of such profiles is shown in Fig. \ref {fig:n0}-a.
+It evolves with the distance from central object according to a power-law with index $\kappa$ defined in Table \ref{tab:paramdef}.
 Its value for each model can be found in Table \ref{tab:param}.
 This phenomenological model allows to determine the profile of circumburst matter dynamically.
 It was presumably formed during the lifetime of the progenitor neutron stars~\citep{nssheath} and its compression in front of the outflow was responsible for generating a density discontinuity and a shock.
+One may argue that dynamical kick during supernova explosion of the progenitor massive stars might have kicked and ejected the progenitor neutron stars of GW/GRB 170817A event out of their birth place.
+Although this is a possibility, dynamical kick is not an inevitable outcome of massive stars collapse.
+Supernova remnants surrounding many neutron stars and pulsars in the Milky Way is an evidence for this fact~\citep{pulsarsnr}.
+Moreover, as the probability of the formation of BNS is higher in star clusters, even a moderate kick might not be sufficient to eject the neutron star out of the potential well of the cluster, which may be dustier than field~\citep{starclustdust}.

-Simulations shown in Fig. \ref{fig:lc} demonstrate that the density of this sheath at the initial position of the shock front in the simulations must be at least few fold larger than average ISM density of the host galaxy reported in the literature, namely $\sim 0.04$~cm$^{-2}$ based on the absence of significant neutral hydrogen in the host~\citep{gw170817earlyradio}.
+Simulations shown in Fig. \ref{fig:lc} demonstrate that the density of matter sheath surrounding the BNS at the initial position of the shock front in the simulations must be at least few fold larger than average ISM density of the host galaxy reported in the literature, namely $\sim 0.04$~cm$^{-2}$ - concluded from the absence of significant neutral hydrogen in the host~\citep{gw170817earlyradio}.
 For lower densities the X-ray flux would be too small.